 - Receive compostable bags and a specially designed box engineered to the strictest United Nations HazMat shipping standards.

 - Placed soiled diapers into the compostable bags and pack the box with the bagged diapers.

 - When the box is full, download a prepaid shipping label and mail the diapers.

-Composting DYPER diapers at home has always been possible.
-The TerraCycle partnership now saves families the time and effort of do-it-yourself composting and puts the burden on the REDYPER service, trusting that they are still doing their part for the environment without adding to the 20 billion diapers added to U.S. landfills every year.
+The REDYPER service helps families do their part for the environment without adding to the 20 billion diapers added to U.S. landfills every year.
 The waste composted through the program will be used in specialized applications, such as for vegetation in highway medians.